There’s no way that ordinary mortals can compete with this stuff. And I am – if nothing else – an extraordinarily

 But even in the face of this cold reality… I am also a writer.
 I can’t help it.
 I write all the time.

-- Exhibit A: I kept a daily diary about my family life from the day my oldes daughter was born, until the day my youngest graduated from college.
+- Exhibit A: I kept a daily diary about my family life from the day my oldest daughter was born, until the day my youngest graduated from college.

 - Exhibit B: Cleaning out the garage, I stumbled upon journals that I had filled with words years before they were born — and that I had forgotten about.

 - Exhibit C: College friends can tell you horror stories about my single-spaced, multi-page typewritten letters that I used to produce – and sometimes mail, sometimes not – in the dark time before everyone used computers.

-- Exhibit D: "My Life of Crime," a novel I wrote more than two dozen years ago.
-(Where, as in "Home Alone," the mere presence of a cell phone would have ruined the plot.)
+- Exhibit E: “My Life of Crime,” a novel I wrote more than two dozen years ago.
+(Where, as in “Home Alone,” the mere presence of a cell phone would have ruined the plot.)

-I revised “My Life of Crime” for my younger daughter for her 18th birthday a decade ago.
+I revised “My Life of Crime” for my younger daughter for her 18th birthday more than a decade ago.
 It still has mighty literary pretensions.
-Note how (with a nod to Jerry Maguire) even the cover resembles the Bantam edition of “The Catcher in the Rye” – except in reverse and as if on a legal pad.
+Note how (with a nod to Jerry Maguire) its virtual cover resembles the Bantam edition of “The Catcher in the Rye” – except in reverse and as if on a legal pad.
 But I have no illusions about the book’s sales potential.
 It's guaranteed never to have gone in or out of style; it’s just something I did for love.

 If anyone out there wants a copy – and I’m assuming that only a friend would venture onto this page and read this far – please email me at email@example.com.
 I’ll send you a version in the format of your choice.